-Whenever you build a Simulink® model that contains MATLAB Function blocks, Simulink automatically generates a report in HTML format for each MATLAB Function block in your model.
-The report helps you debug your MATLAB® functions and verify that they are suitable for code generation.
+When you build a Simulink® model that contains MATLAB Function blocks, Simulink generates a report in HTML format for each MATLAB Function block in your model.
+You can use the report to debug your MATLAB® functions and verify that they are suitable for code generation.
 The report provides links to your MATLAB functions and compile-time type information for the variables and expressions in these functions.
 If your model fails to build, this information simplifies finding sources of error messages and aids understanding of type propagation rules.

 Use one of the following methods: